** Since this post was published, Kansas became the 13th state to have their Supreme Court interpret their state constitution to protect abortion. **

-As we prepare for Louisiana prepares to consider the Love Life Amendment, I want to take a moment and provide you a glimpse as to why this amendment is necessary, especially as it relates to what has happened in other states.
+As Louisiana prepares to consider the Love Life Amendment, I want to take a moment and provide you a glimpse as to why this amendment is necessary, especially as it relates to what has happened in other states.

 Remember what happened in January 22 of 1973.
 In the infamous Roe V. Wade decision, the U.S. Supreme Court discovered in the U.S. Constitution a “right to abortion.”
 If you have read our U.S. Constitution, you would know that the word “abortion” never appears there.
 Yet, the Supreme Court still created a right to abortion, thereby requiring all 50 states to legalize abortion, no matter what their state law did or did not say about abortion.